Posted On Monday, Nov 07, 2022

 • Long term capital appreciation

 Investors understand that their principal will be at Very High Risk

 *Investors should consult their financial advisers if in doubt about whether the product is suitable for them.

-The Risk Level of the Scheme in the Risk O Meter is based on the portfolio of the scheme as on October 31, 2022.
+The Risk Level of the Scheme in scheme Risk O Meter is basis it's portfolio as on October 31, 2022.

 Disclaimer, Statutory Details & Risk Factors:

 The views expressed here in this article / video are for general information and reading purpose only and do not constitute any guidelines and recommendations on any course of action to be followed by the reader.
 Quantum AMC / Quantum Mutual Fund is not guaranteeing / offering / communicating any indicative yield on investments made in the scheme(s).
 The views are not meant to serve as a professional guide / investment advice / intended to be an offer or solicitation for the purchase or sale of any financial product or instrument or mutual fund units for the reader.
 The article has been prepared on the basis of publicly available information, internally developed data and other sources believed to be reliable.
 Whilst no action has been solicited based upon the information provided herein, due care has been taken to ensure that the facts are accurate and views given are fair and reasonable as on date.
 Readers of this article should rely on information/data arising out of their own investigations and advised to seek independent professional advice and arrive at an informed decision before making any investments.

 Mutual fund investments are subject to market risks read all scheme related documents carefully.